 I’m a total tomato snob, I will not buy a grocery store tomato.
 That’s part of the reason I eat so much salsa.
-Nothing beats a homegrown, sun and vine ripened tomato.
+Nothing beats a homegrown, sun and vine-ripened tomato.

 Make a list of the top 5 vegetables you like to eat.
 Take that list and do a little research to see how many of them can grow where you live.
 Then start there.

 That’s actually not a bad place to start, minus the asparagus.
 That’s a perennial crop that takes some dedication.
-I have a large asparagus bed in the vegetable garden and it’s the first crop every year.
+I have a large asparagus bed in the vegetable garden and it’s the first harvest every year.

 That maybe why I love it so much, after the cold and dark winter having something so bright and fresh is truly amazing!

 Full disclosure, I’m incredibly guilty of ignoring this rule.
 That’s how I ended up growing king oyster mushrooms even though I would rather eat a shoe than a mushroom.

 Seasonal eating can cut back quite a bit on food expenses but growing your own food is a great way to save even more cash.